omkarcloud/google-maps-scraper/README.md

 1. First choose your target country.
 2. Then choose the richest cities in that country.
 3. Use Zoom 18 Search Strategy for maximum results, for the chosen cities.
 4. Reach out via cold calls or personalized emails—show how your product/service solves their problems.
-Use the [Enrichment feature](#-what-is-the-enrichment-section-in-app) for higher conversion rates.

 **Examples:**
 - If your chosen country is